 Day 1: Sofia.
-Fly at c.
-2.00pm (British Airways) from London Heathrow to Sofia.
-Transfer to the hotel for dinner.
+Afternoon flight (British Airways) from London Heathrow to Sofia.
 First of two nights in Sofia.

 Day 2: Sofia.
 The day begins with the first of a series of lectures.
-The church of St Sofia, from which the city takes its name, is an outstanding example of Early Christian architecture.
+Morning visit to the church of St Sofia, from which the city takes its name, is an outstanding example of Early Christian architecture.
 The vast Alexander Nevsky Cathedral, built 1882-1912, follows this architectural tradition.
 The well-preserved remains of the Roman city (Serdica) are entwined with the subway system under the shadow of the former Communist Party headquarters.
-Break for lunch before visiting the archaeological museum, an impressive collection including Thracian treasure housed in the city's oldest and largest former Ottoman mosque.
-Visit Boyana Church with its incredible 13th-century frescoes.
+The archaeological museum, an impressive collection including Thracian treasure housed in the city's oldest and largest former Ottoman mosque.